Please log in to watch this conference skillscast.

 From Batch to Pipelines - Why Apache Mesos And DC/OS Are A Solution For Emerging Patterns In Cloud Native Applications

-Matt Jarvis is Senior Director of Community and Evangelism at Mesosphere, engaging with the communities around DC/OS and Apache Mesos.
-Matt has spent more than 15 years building products and services around open source software, on everything from embedded devices to enterprise class distributed systems.
+Matt Jarvis is Senior Director of Community and Evangelism at Mesosphere, engaging with the communities around DC/OS and Mesos.
+Matt has spent more than 15 years building products and services around open source software, on everything from embedded devices to large scale distributed systems.
 Most recently he has been focused on the open cloud infrastructure space, and in emerging patterns for cloud native applications.
+Matt is a regular speaker at conferences and meetups worldwide including MesosCon, Open Source Data Centre, Open Infrastructure Summit and IT Next Summit.